0xM1cx/Obsidian-Notes/Web_Development/JSFunctions.md

 console.log(b);
 ```

-In the above example, varibale `b` is hoisted to the top of the function `greet` and becomes local variable.
+In the above example, variable `b` is hoisted to the top of the function `greet` and becomes local variable.
 Hence `b` is only accessible inside the function. `b` does not become a global variable.

 > **NOTE**: In hoisting, the variable declaration is only accessible to the immediate scope.

-#### Function Hoisting
+### Function Hoisting
 A function can be called before declaring it.
 For example:
 ```js
 // program to print the text